fedora-cloud/Fedora-Dockerfiles/couchdb/README.md

 Fedora dockerfile for couchdb

-Tested on Docker 0.7.0
+Tested on Docker 0.7.2

+Get the version of Docker:

+\# docker version

 To build:

-Over the net via git -

-\# docker build -rm -t <username>/couchdb git://github.com/scollier/dockerfiles-fedora-couchdb.git

-or

-Copy the sources down -
+Copy the sources down, then -

 \# docker build -rm -t <username>/couchdb .

 To run:

 \# docker run -d -p 5984:5984 <username>/couchdb

 Test:

 \# curl -X PUT http://localhost:5984/test/
 {"error":"file_exists","reason":"The database could not be created, the file already exists."}